Running Combat

 Status Effects

-Status effects are things that effect aspects of you character for good or bad.
-Their effects are only temporary and usually are gone within a few rounds during battle.
-All status effects also have cures.
+Status effects are things that alter a target temporarily for good or bad.
+Their effects are usually gone within a few rounds during battle or cured.

 Types of Status Effects